Sou-mi/Calculator_flutter/README.md

 # Calculator_flutter
-This is a flutter app, which have two feature, 1.
-General calculator and 2.
-Scientific calculator
+This is a flutter app, which has two features,
+1. General calculator and
+2. Scientific calculator